The gcloud command-line tool enables you to interact with Cloud Spanner. You

 gcloud spanner databases remove-iam-policy-binding example-db --instance=test-instance \ --member="user:email@example.com" --role="roles/spanner.databaseAdmin"

-If you are creating a client library or using the REST API, it can be useful to know how many active sessions you have, especially if you often exceed the limit (10,000 sessions per node per database) for active sessions.
+If you are creating a client library or using the REST API, it can be useful to know how many active sessions you have.
 See Sessions to learn more.

 List all active sessions

 To list all active sessions for a database:

 To delete a session: